xo-chris/google-contacts-api-convert/README.md

 <b>Usage (pseudo code)</b>

 <code>
-var googleContactJsonString = //make a call to Google API and obtain a contact
+//make a call to Google API and obtain a contact and store this in variable googleContactJsonString

 var myConvert = require('google-contacts-api-convert');
 myConvert.googleContactJsonToAtomXML(true,googleContactJsonString), function (error, myAtom) {